 Fleets with 500 hp or less may choose to comply with either the above optional compliance schedule or the small fleet requirements.
 If the fleet alternates from the BACT schedule to the optional compliance path above, the fleet must comply with the most recent past requirements of the optional compliance schedule.
 For example, a fleet switching to the optional compliance schedule above in 2025 must meet the 2022 requirements of the optional compliance schedule immediately upon switching to the optional compliance schedule.
 A fleet switching to the fleet average or BACT requirements from the optional compliance schedule must begin meeting the fleet average or BACT requirements for small fleets on the next compliance date for small fleets.
 If a fleet grows larger than 500 hp, that fleet must begin meeting the fleet average or BACT requirements for small fleets on the next compliance date for the applicable fleet size category.

+Fleets with 500 hp or less may meet the Tier 2 phase-out requirements in section 2449.1(c)(5) instead of the small fleet Tier 2 phase-out requirements in section 2449.1(c)(3)(C).

+Fleets with 500 hp or less may meet the Tier 4 interim vehicle adding requirements in section 2449(d)(6)(F) instead of the small fleet Tier 4 interim vehicle adding requirements in section 2449(d)(6)(E).

-Public funds for purchases, repowers, or retrofits – Notwithstanding sections 2449, 2449.1 and 2449.2, the purchase of a replacement vehicle, repower, or a retrofit with public funds shall be counted toward the fleet average or BACT requirements in accordance with funding program guidelines applicable to the particular source of public funds used for the purchase.
+Public Incentive funds for purchases, repowers, or retrofits – Notwithstanding sections 2449, 2449.1 and 2449.2, the purchase of a replacement vehicle, repower, or a retrofit with public incentive funds shall be counted toward the fleet average or BACT requirements in accordance with funding program guidelines applicable to the particular source of public incentive funds used for the purchase.
 This may in some cases limit credit to single rather than double credit.

 Labeling

-All vehicles with engines subject to the regulation must be labeled with an ARB-issued equipment identification number (EIN).
-Electric and alternative fuel vehicles, stationary or portable systems, and gasoline-powered vehicles used to replace diesel vehicles under section 2449(d)(1) must also be labeled with an ARB-issued EIN.
-ARB will issue unique EIN to the fleet owner for each vehicle subject to the regulation in response to the initial reporting described in section 2449(g)(1) and, for vehicles added in the 30 days before the annual reporting date, the annual reporting described in section 2449 (g)(2).
-Vehicles with two engines that provide motive power will receive two EINs.
-Vehicles with two engines where one provides motive power and the other is an auxiliary engine will receive one EIN.
+All vehicles with engines subject to this regulation must be labeled with an EIN.
+Electric and alternative fuel vehicles, stationary or portable systems, and gasoline-powered vehicles used to replace diesel vehicles under section 2449(d)(1) must also be labeled with an CARB-issued EIN.
+CARB will issue a unique EIN to the fleet owner for each vehicle subject to the regulation in response to the initial reporting described in section 2449(g)(1) and, for vehicles added in the 30 days before the annual reporting date, the annual reporting described in section 2449 (g)(2).
+Vehicles with 2 engines that provide motive power will receive 2 EINs.
+Vehicles with 2 engines where one provides motive power and the other is an auxiliary engine will receive 1 EIN.
 All owners of vehicles subject to the regulation must comply with the following labeling requirements.

-Application for EIN for added vehicle – Notwithstanding the requirements for vehicles used for emergency operations in section 2449(e)(3), if a fleet owner adds a vehicle to his California fleet or brings a vehicle into California from outside the State, the fleet owner has 30 days from the date of purchase or the date the vehicle enters California to apply to ARB for an EIN or, if the vehicle already has an EIN, to inform ARB of the purchase using forms approved by the Executive Officer for submittal of required reporting information.
+Application for EIN for added vehicle – Notwithstanding the requirements for vehicles used for emergency operations in section 2449(e)(3), if a fleet owner adds a vehicle to his California fleet or brings a vehicle into California from outside the State, the fleet owner has 30 days from the date of purchase or the date the vehicle enters California to apply to CARB for an EIN or, if the vehicle already has an EIN, to inform CARB of the purchase using forms approved by the Executive Officer for submittal of required reporting information.
 If the reporting date under section 2449(g)(2) occurs before 30 days after purchase, the annual reporting may serve as the application for an EIN.

-Applications for an equipment identification number shall be submitted electronically per the guidelines approved by the Executive Officer for electronic data reporting, or mailed or delivered to ARB at the address listed immediately below:
+Applications for an equipment identification number shall be submitted electronically per the guidelines approved by the Executive Officer for electronic data reporting, or mailed to CARB at the address listed immediately below:

 California Air Resources Board